amixaam/FileShare/readme.md

 ### Configuration

-You can configure the server using a YAML file or command line flags.
-The default configuration file is `fileshare.yaml` and can be found in the **same directory as the executable**.
-You can also specify a custom configuration file using the `-config` flag.
+Using a config file, you can change the server's configuration without manually specifying command line arguments.
+The .yaml file must be named `fileshare.yaml` and be located in the same directory as the executable.

+Or you can specify a custom config file using the `-config` flag.

 ```
 ./fileshare -config=/path/to/custom-config.yaml